 Let's get the one positive out of the way.
 Hiroki Kuroda was great.
-Kuroda went 7.2 innings allowing just three runs (only one of which should realy be on him) on five hits striking out 11.
-Hirok was perfect through five innings, until Jhonny Peralta lead off the sixth with a single.
+Kuroda went 7.2 innings allowing just three runs (only one of which should really be on him) on five hits striking out 11.
+Hirok was perfect through five innings, until Jhonny Peralta ld off the sixth with a single.

 What wasn't good was the offense.
 The Yankees were held to just three hits, and outside of the first, where they had two on and two out for Russell Martin, they never really threatened.